dotnetappdevni/BookManager/README.md

 You can apply the migration from the PackageManager Console Ensure that the Api Project is set as startup project and showing in the dropdown.

+For Completness I have created an offline back up of the database its in the folder DBScripts of the outer folder.

 ```
 dotnet ef migrations add FirstMigration --context